Arrive January 18 and depart January 25, 2016.

 Jan.
 25 – Depart

 You are welcome to come early and stay later.
 You might want to go on to Tonina, Palenque, Bonampak or Yaxchilan to explore Maya archeology, or go further and cross the border into Guatemala or Villahermosa, Tabasco.
 We can recommend archeologist-led tour guides who can help facilitate customized travel plans at your own expense.
 We can also recommend where you can enroll in a San Cristobal de Las Casas cooking class that features local indigenous meals.

 The workshop includes all instruction and personal coaching, transportation to three villages, cultural guide services and celebratory buffet supper at the end of our Best of Week Show.
 Plus you receive a comprehensive packet of information about our location, shopping, restaurants, and itinerary sent by email before the workshop begins.

 The workshop does not include airfare, lodging, meals, admission to museums and archeological sites, alcoholic beverages, tips, travel insurance, optional transportation and incidentals.

-You can also check TripAdvisor and BookingDotCom or other online resources for best prices and levels of accommodations.
+Accommodations: You can check TripAdvisor and BookingDotCom or other online resources for best prices and levels of accommodations.
 All reservations for lodging will be made and paid for by you directly with the lodging provider.
 You are free to choose any accommodation you prefer, from luxury to basic hostel.
-We will send you a list of recommended hotels after you register and make your deposit.

 Reservations and Cancellations: A 50% deposit will reserve your space.
 The final payment for the balance due shall be made on or before November 1, 2015.
 We accept PayPal for payment only.
 We will send you an invoice for your deposit to reserve when you tell us by email that you are ready to register.